Today one of the most anticipated events of the year, the IRONMAN World Championship where the best of the specialty were on the starting line.

 Frodo continued with a good race pace, increasing the differences to go through the kilometer 33 with almost 6 minutes ahead of O'Donnell.
 Kienle was still third keeping the differences.

 Finally, Jan Frodeno got the victory in a time of 7: 51: 13 coming down from the 8 hours in the test and beating last year's record achieved by Patrick Lange with 7: 52: 39.

-As for the Spanish Eneko Llanos 29º ended and Clemente Alonso in the 34º
+As for the Spanish Eneko Llanos finished the 29th and Clemente Alonso in the 34º

-Alistair Brownlee has finished in the 21 position Lionel Sanders in the 22º
+Alistair Brownlee has finished in 21st position and Lionel Sanders in the 22º

 Men's 15 Top